kalkih/mini-media-player/README.md

 ## Getting errors?
 Make sure you have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.

-Make sure you have the latest version of the code.
+Make sure you have the latest version of `mini-media-player.js`.

+If you have issues after updating the card, try clearing your browser cache.

 ## Inspiration
 - [@ciotlosm](https://github.com/ciotlosm) - [custom-lovelace](https://github.com/ciotlosm/custom-lovelace)